9 Best OKR Software for KPI Tracking (2026)

 Weekdone’s strength is rhythm.
 It’s built around the idea that KPIs should surface problems before reviews, not during them.
 Progress is checked weekly, trends are highlighted automatically, and leaders get a steady pulse on execution.

-KPI tracking here isn’t about sophistication - it’s about timing.
-Teams see when metrics start to slide and can act while there’s still room to recover.
+KPI tracking here is about timing, not sophistication.
+Teams see when metrics start to slide and can act while there's still room to recover.

 If your biggest risk is discovering KPI issues too late, Weekdone is effective at preventing that.